haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

      <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
          <div class="col-md-12">
              <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/brew_exp2-3.webp" alt="" class="responsive-image img-fluid">
-             <span class="image-span">The coffee and brewing parameters used in Experiment 2<br>Using the recipe introduced in <a href="{%- post_url en/2023-11-01-Achieving High Extraction with Low Agitation %}">〈Achieving High Extraction with Low Agitation〉
-     </a><br>Brewing <a href="https://www.seycoffee.com/products/2024-mayor-domo-la-granada-colombia">SEY's Colombia Washed Pink Bourbon</a></span>
+             <span class="image-span">Coffee and brewing parameters used in Experiment 2<br>Using the parameters introduced in <a href="{%- post_url 2023-11-01-achieving-high-extraction-with-low-agitation %}">"Achieving High Extraction with Low Agitation"</a><br>Brewing <a href="https://www.seycoffee.com/products/2024-mayor-domo-la-granada-colombia">SEY's a Colombian Washed Pink Bourbon</a></span>
          </div>
      </div>

-2. After thorough stirring, use the standard sampling method to take samples, a total of 20 samples of 5ml each.
+2. After thorough stirring, use the standard sampling method to take 20 samples of 5ml each.

-3. Measure in the order of sample number using the four refractometers and the standard method.
+3. Measure each sample in numerical order with the five refractometers using the standard method.

 #### Experimental Results

-Figure 3 plots the data obtained by measuring 20 samples with three Difluid R2s and one Atago PAL-COFFEE, respectively, with the horizontal axis being the sample number (from 1 to 20) and the vertical axis being TDS (in %).
+Figure 3 plots the data obtained by measuring 20 samples with the five refractometers.
+The horizontal axis represents the sample number (from 1 to 20), and the vertical axis represents TDS (in %).

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/fig2-3.webp" alt="" class="img-fluid responsive-plot">
-        <span class="image-span">Figure 3: TDS measurement values of 20 samples measured by three Difluid R2s, Atago PAL-COFFEE, and VST LAB Coffee III Refractometer, respectively</span>
+        <span class="image-span">Figure 3: Line chart of TDS measurements for 20 samples measured by three Difluid units, Atago, and VST</span>
     </div>
 </div>

-Table 6 shows the average measured values and standard deviations of each instrument.
+Table 6 presents the average measurement values and standard deviations for each device.

 | Difluid #1      | Difluid #2      | Difluid #3      | Atago           | VST             |
 | --------------- | --------------- | --------------- | --------------- | --------------- |